NASAWorldWind/WebWorldWind/README.md

 [![Build Status](https://travis-ci.org/NASAWorldWind/WebWorldWind.svg?branch=develop)](https://travis-ci.org/NASAWorldWind/WebWorldWind)

-3D virtual globe API for JavaScript, developed by NASA.
+3D virtual globe API in JavaScript for the web, developed by NASA.
 The European Space Agency has provided valuable contributions to this platform since 2015.
-Provides a geographic context, complete with terrain, for visualizing geographic or geo-located information in 3D and 2D.
-Web WorldWind provides high-resolution terrain and imagery, retrieved from remote servers automatically as needed.
-Developers can provide custom terrain and imagery.
-Provides a collection of shapes for displaying and interacting with geographic data and representing a range of geometric objects.
+Web WorldWind provides a geographic context, complete with terrain, and a collection for shapes for displaying and interacting with geographic or geo-located information in 3D and 2D in any modern web browser.
+High-resolution terrain and imagery is retrieved from remote servers automatically as needed, while enabling developers to include their own custom terrain and imagery.

 - [worldwind.arc.nasa.gov](https://worldwind.arc.nasa.gov) has setup instructions, developers guides, API documentation and more
 - [Forum](https://forum.worldwindcentral.com) provides help from the WorldWind community